Bless (manga): Others

-Jun's father and a photographer, who died of pancreas cancer when Jun very young.
+Jun's father and a photographer, who died of pancreatic cancer when Jun very young.
 However, he has left a deep impact on his child as he always supportive of Jun's dreams to be a model and is generally very similar to her in personality, such as their determination to chase their dreams and doing things on impulse.
 Takuto also very carefree and blunt yet encouraging and loving man who loves sunrises and sunflowers.